antoinesylvia/dfw_metroplex_vision_gpt/README.md

 Other Notables:
 ---------------
 - All processed items will have individual JSON logs capturing the filename, model, created timestamp for when item was logged, and content (output response from API).
 - All processed items will have the same attributes captured in the JSON appended to a CSV, for each item processed a new row will be made.
+- I've included some samples in the respective folders.